laravel-ja/ja-docs-12.x/original-en/events.md

 <a name="specifying-queued-listener-max-exceptions"></a>
 #### Specifying Queued Listener Max Exceptions

 Sometimes you may wish to specify that a queued listener may be attempted many times, but should fail if the retries are triggered by a given number of unhandled exceptions (as opposed to being released by the `release` method directly).
-To accomplish this, you may define a `$maxExceptions` property on your listener class:
+To accomplish this, you may define a `maxExceptions` property on your listener class:

 ```php
 <?php